houko/pnpm-catalog-updates/CONTRIBUTING.md

-# Contributing to pnpm-catalog-updater
+# Contributing to pnpm-catalog-updates

-Thank you for your interest in contributing to pnpm-catalog-updater!
+Thank you for your interest in contributing to pnpm-catalog-updates!
 This document provides guidelines and information about contributing to this project.

 ## 🚀 Getting Started